Famine: What WAS I doing in there?

 This is an old gag.
-It's where someone seems to have a storage space set in his hair.
+It's where someone seems to have a storage space set in their hair.
 Usually, that hairstyle is an afro if it's a man or a beehive if it's a woman, but not always.
 Why are they capable of doing this?
 Because they have Hammerspace Hair!

 A minor variation is when a character keeps things stored in his beard.
 Can also be invoked if a character's entire body is covered with hair.